Azure-Samples/iot-edge-opc-plc/README.md

 ~~~
 *NodeList* defines the list of nodes, which will be published by emulated server.
 Nodes specified in the list can be browsed and changed by OPC-UA applications.
 This enables developers to easy implement and test OPC-UA client applications.

 *NodeId*: Specifies the identifier of the node.
+This is the NodeId in the NamespaceId.
 *Name*: The name of the sensor.
 *DataType*: The OPC UA valid type.
 It specifies one of types defined by BuiltInType.
 *ValueRank*: As defined by type ValueRanks.